 It started when we moved into our current house around 5 years ago.
 We’re renting, so theoretically we could get out at any time, but my mother doesn’t really believe me about what’s been happening and my stepfather couldn’t care less.
 A lot of the occurrences seem to be random, completely unrelated to each other, and many of them have been of different behaviors than the “usual” ones.
 I’ve always been one to believe in the paranormal, even if only slightly, so I wasn’t really shaken once the house started to give off an eerie feeling.
 When that feeling started growing, however, I could also sense a presence.
-This presence wasn’t keen to being ignored, and it definitely did not like staying put in one place.
+This presence wasn’t keen on being ignored, and it definitely did not like staying put in one place.
 I’m going to try my best to describe the bigger events in chronological order, though my memory is especially hazy lately from severe lack of sleep, so they may not be perfect.

 From the beginning, I didn’t like the house.
 At first, I thought I’d be fine.
 When school came around, though, I wasn’t.
 My mother was working as a teacher at the nearby University, and her husband also taught at one, though it was almost in another county altogether.
 Given the convenience of just staying in her office on campus for my mom, and my stepfather having such a long commute that he spent most of the day out there, I was constantly alone in the house.
 The first thing that bothered me was that my stuff would always go missing.
 Yeah, a lapse of memory, it happens to everyone, I understand.
 This was different.
 It would wait until I looked everywhere, turned my room and anywhere else the missing object could have been upside-down, and were reduced to tears.
 Then, out of nowhere, it would be right in the middle of the floor directly in front of me.
 Whenever it would take my phone, it would hide it inside a box or behind things it would have no business being behind, and still be on ring.
 As I would call it from the house phone though, it would never ring.
 No sound whatsoever.
 Even if I were directly next to or on top of where I would later find it.
 It’s as if it was placed into an entirely different dimension for a while.
 This sort of thing still happens, and it always waits until immediately after I’m reduced to tears to finally reveal where it’s been “all along”.